 The Belem tower

 The Belem tower is one of the most famous landmarks in Portugal.
 It’s an iconic place in Lisbon and it’s a UNESCO World Heritage site.
 The Belem tower was built in the 16th century to protect the city from the foreign invasions, but also to protect the Jeronimos monastery.
 It’s from here, at the former commercial port of Lisbon, that the Portuguese explorers like Vasco da Gama used to leave to discover the world.
 More spectacular from the outside than inside, the line can be long to get in the Belem tower.
 Click here to buy a skip-the-line ticket.
 To go to the Belem tower, take tram 15 from Praça do Comercio!

 The Jeronimos monastery

-In the same area, you’ll find the Jeronimos monastery, another UNESCO World Heritage site.
+In the same area, you’ll find the Jeronimos monastery, another UNESCO World Heritage site in Portugal.
 Just like the Belem tower, the building from the outside is wonderful, inside the building is nice too, but a bit less.
 It was built in the 16th century thanks to the wealth brought by the Portuguese explorers.
 It’s really impressing but it’s crowded, and the wait is long to get in.
 Click here to buy a skip-the-line ticket.
 In the same area, there’s the monument of the discoveries but I didn’t go.

 If you can do it, I suggest you to take tram 28, a mythical yellow tram in Lisbon.
 It goes through the historical center, beautiful narrow streets and very beautiful places in the city.
 Be careful though, this tram is popular and often crowded.
 Moreover, there are pickpockets in the tram.
 Keep an eye open, and don’t forget to buy travel insurance!